uber/base-design-docs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Pages auto-update as you edit the file.
+Pages auto-update as you edit files.

 ## How this works